Steps

 Key controls:

-- IN (comparator input)
+- IN (comparator input) - breaks all normals to the stepper stage

 - BIAS (window center)